-A dental hygienist can help not only in the prevention of oral diseases in refugee communities but also in educating these families about healthcare access.
+A dental hygienist can help prevent oral diseases in refugee communities and educate these families about health care access.
 An Australian study conducted on Afghan and Sri Lankan pregnant refugee mothers concluded that pregnancy was the right time to start preventive care.
-Poor maternal oral health is a modifiable risk factor, and dental screening is needed to be a part of maternity health services.10
+Poor maternal oral health is a modifiable risk factor, and dental screening is needed to be a part of maternity health services.6

 Refugees come from different cultures and backgrounds with different dental perceptions, poverty, and language limitations.
-Dental hygiene students exposed to culturally diverse patients would be prepared for bridging the cultural gap that the refugees face due to acculturation and help build trust in the preventive aspect of oral care.
+Dental hygiene students exposed to culturally diverse patients would be prepared to bridge the cultural gap that the refugees face due to acculturation and help build trust in the preventive aspect of oral care.11

 The humanistic approach to dental care includes not only language but also the cultural understanding of the individuals.
-This can be achieved by treating patients from different cultures during the attendence of a dental hygiene program.
-With these understandings, a dental hygienist can provide more comprehensive assessments and patient education, such as nutritional counseling, apply fluoride, and provide necessary referrals for refugee children.3
+This can be achieved by treating patients from different cultures during the attendance of a dental hygiene program.
+With these understandings, a dental hygienist can provide more comprehensive assessments and patient education, such as nutritional counseling, applying fluoride, and providing necessary referrals for refugee children.3

-I believe a dental rotation to a refugee settlement or residential areas (every big city has one) can help as well.
+I believe a dental rotation to a refugee settlement or residential area can help as well.
 Hygienists can present oral hygiene instruction (OHI) in a place where the refugees feel comfortable.
-During spring 2021, I plan to visit an apartment complex where many Afghan refugees reside.
-Along with two other dental hygiene students, I intend to provide OHI to children and mothers, introducing them to dental hygiene services.
+I plan to visit an apartment complex where many Afghan refugees reside to provide OHI to children and mothers and introduce them to dental hygiene services.

-By having access to refugees and understanding the culture, values, dental understandings, and fears, a dental hygienist can be a great help.
+By having access to refugees and understanding their culture, values, oral health literacy, and fears, a dental hygienist can be a great help.
 Good communication between a hygienist and refugee families can work miracles in preventive care for the refugee children, which they can benefit from for the rest of their lives.
 By emphasizing preventive dental care and education, these families can save a lot of money that would normally be spent seeking emergency dental procedures, making refugee children feel welcomed in their new country.